Sila-Money/sila-sdk-javascript/README.md

   accountName,
   descriptor,
   businessUuid,
+  processingType,
 );
 /*
 Account Name is optional but defaults to 'default'.
-Descriptor is optional and sets the transaction description BusinessUuid is optional and sets the ACH Name of the transaction */
+Descriptor is optional and sets the transaction description BusinessUuid is optional and sets the ACH Name of the transaction ProcessingType is optional and can be one of STANDARD_ACH or SAME_DAY_ACH */
 ```